 Papabuddhi’s father confessed to his son’s misdeed and the village elders punished him for it.

-Moral: Avoid association of the wicked or you may end up paying for their misdeeds.
+Moral: Avoid association with the wicked or you may end up paying for their misdeeds.

 8. The Talkative Tortoise